Tearsheet

 Shane F. O'Connor, Executive Vice President and Chief Financial Officer

-Mr. O'Connor became Executive Vice President and Chief Financial Officer for UniFirst Corporation in 2018.
-He previously worked at UniFirst from 2005 to 2016, serving as Finance Manager and Corporate Controller.
-From 2016 to 2017, he served as Senior Vice President and Chief Financial Officer at Unidine Corporation, a national dining management services organization, before rejoining UniFirst.
-Prior to his initial tenure at UniFirst, Mr. O'Connor worked as an Audit Manager at Ernst & Young.
+Mr. O'Connor has served as Executive Vice President and Chief Financial Officer at UniFirst Corporation since 2018.
+He previously worked at UniFirst from 2005 to 2016, holding positions such as Finance Manager and Corporate Controller, a role he was promoted to in 2009.
+In 2016, he served as Senior Vice President and Chief Financial Officer at Unidine Corporation for a year before rejoining UniFirst as CFO in January 2018.
+Prior to his initial tenure at UniFirst, Mr. O'Connor was an Audit Manager at Ernst & Young.
+He is a Certified Public Accountant and holds an MBA in Finance from Clarkson University, a Masters of Professional Accountancy from the University of Notre Dame, and an undergraduate degree in mathematics from the State University of New York.

 David M. Katz, Executive Vice President, Sales and Marketing

-Mr. Katz joined UniFirst Corporation as Executive Vice President, Sales and Marketing in 2009.
-Prior to UniFirst, he worked for DHL Express, where he held positions including Northeast Vice President of Field Sales, Northeast Vice President of National Account Sales, and Senior Vice President and General Manager of the Northeast Region.
+Mr. Katz joined UniFirst Corporation in 2009 as Executive Vice President, Sales and Marketing.
+In this role, he is responsible for overseeing the company's sales and marketing functions.
+Prior to his time at UniFirst, he held several leadership positions at DHL Express, including Northeast Vice President of Field Sales, Northeast Vice President of National Account Sales, and Senior Vice President and General Manager of the Northeast Region.

 AI Analysis | Feedback